 What are the benefits of CSA?

-Members receive an excellent value, the highest quality produce, and the convenience of a preserved farm right in our community.
-CSA empowers consumers with the knowledge of where their food comes from, how it was grown, and a unique opportunity to be a part of a farm.
 It empower farmers by building lasting relationships with the community who support their craft.
 Lastly, the pick-your-own garden is a also a huge benefit allowing members to get out and enjoy all the garden has to offer.

 What size CSA share should I get?